-You may be eligible to take a deduction of up to \$2,500 of the Indiana property taxes (residential real estate taxes) paid during 2004 on your principal place of residence.
-Note: See 2003 residential property taxes paid in 2004 on page 14 if you paid your 2003 Indiana property taxes in 2004 due to the statewide property tax reassessment.
+You may be eligible to take a deduction of up to \$2,500 of the Indiana property taxes (residential real estate taxes) paid during 2005 on your principal place of residence.

 Your "principal place of residence" is the place where you have your true, fixed home and where you intend to return after being absent.